bhagyashri49641/T20_Cricket_data_analysis_using_Python_and_PowerBI/README.md

 - Step 2: clean data using pandas for Data Manipulation
 - Step 3: Load the data into the power query editor for basic data transformations and to create required DAX measures
 - Step 4: Create dashboard visuals with Power BI

+Follow the link below to view the interactive power BI dashboard
+### Dashboard Link: